NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Gourd Leshy.md

     desc: "DC 15, attack +7; __3rd __  _[[Spells/Speak with Plants|Speak with Plants (Constant, Gourds Only)]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph,primal) The leaf leshy transforms into a Small gourd-bearing plant.
-This ability otherwise uses the effects of [[Spells/One with Plants|One with Plants]].\n"
+This ability otherwise uses the effects of [[Spells/One with Plants|One with Plants]].\n\n* * *\n"

   - name: "Ensnare"
-    desc: "  When the gourd leshy damages a creature with a fist or seed Strike, vines lash out from the leshy (or seed) and wrap around the target's limbs.\nThe target must attempt a DC 17 Reflex check save.
-On a failure, the target takes a –10-foot status penalty to its Speed for 1 round; on a critical failure, the target is [[Conditions/Immobilized|Immobilized]] for 1 round and the penalty to Speed lasts for 1 minute.\n[[Bestiary Effects/Effect_ Ensnare|Effect: Ensnare]]"
+    desc: "  When the gourd leshy damages a creature with a fist or seed Strike, vines lash out from the leshy (or seed) and wrap around the target's limbs.\n\nThe target must attempt a DC 17 Reflex check save.
+On a failure, the target takes a –10-foot status penalty to its Speed for 1 round; on a critical failure, the target is [[Conditions/Immobilized|Immobilized]] for 1 round and the penalty to Speed lasts for 1 minute.\n\n[[Bestiary Effects/Effect_ Ensnare|Effect: Ensnare]]"

 ```